FolkComputer/folk/README.md

         sudo useradd -m folk; sudo passwd folk;
         sudo usermod -a -G adm,dialout,cdrom,sudo,audio,video,plugdev,games,users,input,render,netdev,lpadmin,gpio,i2c,spi folk

+   (If you get errors from usermod like `group 'gpio' does not exist`, try running again omitting the groups that don't exist from the command.)

 3. `sudo apt update`
 2. Set up OpenSSH server if needed, connect to network.
 4. `sudo apt install avahi-daemon` if needed (for mDNS so hostname can be autodiscovered)